Skip to main content

 General Information

-The Forward Collector will automatically collect VSX virtual instances assuming that the login credentials have administrative access to the firewall.
-No additional configuration is necessary in most cases.
+The Forward Collector automatically collects VSX virtual instances as long as the login credentials have administrative access to the firewall.
+No additional configuration is required.

 Collect User Identity in non-expert mode